AaronChapman/padseek/README.md

 -**to operate:**
+- there is a currently calculated bpm display inside the tempo module
 - hit the [ t ] key on each beat to get the number of beats per minute
 - hit the [ r ] key to reset the bpm counter
 - hit the [ s ] key to set the sequence tempo to the newly calculated bpm